SaikiranVaddarapu-ZS/SaikiranVaddarapu-ZS/README.md

 ### Hi there 👋 ,

 I am an enthusiastic golang developer.
-Also had a good experience in front end frameworks like React.
+Also had a good experience in front end libraries like React.

 Wanna discuss something about tech, just ping me in google chat.
 Would love to talk about